RJ-23YP/DR_CVaR_MPC_Safety_Filter_Motion_Planning/README.md

 # Distributionally Robust Conditional Value at Risk

-This repository has been forked from the original implementation of the ICRA 2024 research paper titled "Distributionally Robust CVaR-Based Safety Filtering for Motion Planning in Uncertain Environments."
+This repository has been forked from the original implementation (https://github.com/TSummersLab/dr-cvar-safety_filtering) of the ICRA 2024 research paper titled "Distributionally Robust CVaR-Based Safety Filtering for Motion Planning in Uncertain Environments."
 The goal is to create a custom implementation and compare it's results against the official implementation.

 ## Installation

 The instructions to install the conda environment and the relevant packages are provided in the original repo.
-It can be easily reproduced in any Linux Ubuntu system.
+They can be easily reproduced for any OS provided that Conda is already installed.

 ## Architecture
 We highlight the following files in `backend`: